Published writer and strategist telling brand stories from tech to music to hospitality. Currently Marketing Director @ Public Records.

-When I’m not at my 9 to 5, you can find me working on my Substack, Unsubscribing, an essay series where I cancel beliefs that no longer serve me and get vulnerable about growing up with strangers on the internet.
+When I’m not at my 9 to 5, you can find me working on my Substack, Unsubscribing, an essay series where I get vulnerable with strangers on the internet.

 In preparation for my elementary school playdates, I used to log onto my dad’s old dinosaur of a Dell computer to open up a Word doc.
 For hours, I’d type away, working on what I then considered to be some of the most highbrow works of my generation: a screenplay about a regular girl becoming an overnight pop star.